toxinyx/toxinyxcom/README.en.md

 #### MathJax3

-If your math formulas are based on [MathJax3](https://www.mathjax.org/), please change `math.mathjax.enable` to `true` in the `params.yml`.
-And you can add configuration in `options` (since Hugo will automatically convert the key of the object to all lowercase, the configuration needs to be placed in an array to avoid the default behavior)
+If using [MathJax3](https://www.mathjax.org/), set `math.mathjax.enable` to `true` in `params.yml`.
+You can add configurations in `options` (since Hugo automatically converts object keys to lowercase, configurations need to be placed in an array to avoid default behavior):

 ```yaml
 math: